roytang/blog/content/post/2008/08/ptq-berlin-i.md

 Right now, I'd say there's about a 60-70% chance I'll be playing this deck at the Grand Prix (even though I've been known to make deck switches at the last minute)!
 I went 2-2 against Kithkin today, and 2-1 against other decks.
 One of the Kithkin losses was arguably due to sheer stupidity/lack of focus, so there's definitely room for improvement there that should come with practice.

-Now to figure out the QnT matchup&#8230;
+Now to figure out the QnT matchup...

 </card>